Sagrada Familia in Barcelona gets more than 5 million tourists annually.

 After lunchtime, the crowd thins down, and the queues shorten.

-However, it becomes a little difficult to stand in the queue because of the hot sun.
+However, it becomes challenging to stand in the line because of the hot sun.

 If you can’t brave the Spanish sun, try being in the ticketing queue at 5 pm.